Stratoscale/swagger/README.md

 In Stratoscale, we really like the idea of API-first services, and we also really like Go.
 We saw the go-swagger library, and thought that most of it can really help us.
-Generating code from swagger files is a big problem with a lot of corner cases, and go-swagger is doing great job other there.
+Generating code from swagger files is a big problem with a lot of corner cases, and go-swagger is doing great job.

 The one thing that we felt missing, is customization of the server to run with our design principles: